A Night Out in Oakland, The Heart of Pittsburgh

 - Advertisement -

-The Porch is a tried-and-true local staple, with bar bites and classic entrées you can depend on.
+Truly a place that every Pitt parent knows, The Porch is a tried-and-true staple with bar bites and classic entrées you can depend on.
 Have a friend or relative in from out of town?
-Lunch at the porch before you visit the Carnegie Museum or the library is a great choice.
-Or grab a light dinner then go sit on Flagstaff Hill to watch the sunset over the city.
+Lunch at The Porch before you visit the Carnegie museums and library is a solid choice.
+Their wings are a winner, as are the Brussells sprouts, each having a crispy bite.

 Butterjoint